Investing in Opportunities for Cash Flow Generation and Major Exploration Developments.

 Copper-molybdenum porphyry target

-- The USGS stream sediment geochemistry model for Mexico supports a high probability that an economic porphyry system underlies Tango (“X” on map in red box; modified from Hammarstom et. al, 2010).
+- The USGS stream sediment geochemistry model for Mexico supports a high probability that an economic porphyry system underlies Tango.

 - The Laramide belt contains most of the known copper deposits in Mexico, including actively copper and molybdenum producing deposits at Cananea and La Caridad.

-- The Laramide consists of >4 km of volcanosedimentary and plutonic rocks of the Late Cretaceous Tarahumara Formation in Sonora.
+- The Laramide consists of over four kilometers of volcano-sedimentary and plutonic rocks of the Late Cretaceous Tarahumara Formation in Sonora.

-- Recent uranium-lead isotope measurements from zircons in volcanic host rocks from the Tayoltita mining camp in Durango 140 kilometers due north of the Tango Property have ages that range from 75.5 Ma in the Socavon Volcanics to younger than 63 Ma in the Productive Andesite (Paula Montoya-Lopera et al., 2019).
-They correlate the volcanic rocks at Tayoltita to the Tarahumara Formation in Sonora.
+- Recent uranium-lead isotope measurements from zircons in volcanic host rocks from the Tayoltita mining camp in Durango 140 kilometers due north of the Tango property have ages that range from 75.5 mega-annum in the Socavon Volcanics to younger than 63 mega-annum in the Productive Andesite (Paula Montoya-Lopera et al., 2019).
+They correlate the volcanic rocks at Tayoltita to the Tarahumara formation in Sonora.

-- Molybdenite-quartz veinlets hosted in the tuffites from the northern part of the Tango Property were dated in the fall of 2018 by the Department of Geosciences at the University of Arizona using rhenium and osmium isotopes under the supervision of Dr. Martín Valencia Moreno of the Instituto de Geología/ERNO Universidad Nacional Autónoma de México.
-This molybdenite has a Latest Cretaceous age of 66.31 +/- 0.33 Ma.
-As the host rocks at Tango in Sinaloa are older than the mineralization, they most likely correlate to the Tarahumara Formation as well.
+- Molybdenite-quartz veinlets hosted in the tuffites from the northern part of the Tango property was dated in the fall of 2018 by the Department of Geosciences at the University of Arizona using rhenium and osmium isotopes under the supervision of Dr. Martín Valencia Moreno of the Instituto de Geología and ERNO Universidad Nacional Autónoma de México.
+This molybdenite has a Latest Cretaceous age of 66.31 +/- 0.33 mega-annum.
+As the host rocks at Tango in Sinaloa are older than the mineralization, they most likely correlate to the Tarahumara formation as well.

 Porphyry systems are defined by the alteration minerals that accompany the copper and molybdenum minerals.
 Specifically, ore grades of copper and molybdenite occur with minerals that contain potassium such as biotite and potash feldspar.
 This process adds potassium and removes calcium from the system (calcium moves outwards where it is deposited in the propylitic alteration zone as epidote).
 As the system cools down, early potassic assemblages are overprinted by sericitic (micaceous) minerals.

-The map to the right shows the location of 941 rock samples that were collected on a roughly 100 m * 100 m grid.
-These geochemistry of these samples was analyzed using a hand-held Niton XRF, then they were analyzed with a Terraspec short-wave infrared spectrometer to analyze the alteration minerals.
+The maps below show the location of 941 rock samples that were collected on a roughly 100-meter by 100-meter grid.
+The geochemistry of these samples was analyzed using a hand-held Niton XRF, then they were analyzed with a Terraspec short-wave infrared spectrometer to analyze the alteration minerals.
 Finally, they were inspected using a binocular microscope to confirm the instrument readings.
-The background of the image is gridded (K/K+Ca).
-Hot pink is where this ratio approaches 1, indicating either (i) addition of potassium to the rock or (ii) a rock that has a lot of potassium and little calcium (such as the alkali granite in the south).
+The background of the image is gridded (potassium and potassium-calcium).
+Hot pink is where this ratio approaches one, indicating either (i) addition of potassium to the rock or (ii) a rock that has a lot of potassium and little calcium (such as the alkali granite in the south).
 If minerals such as potassium or biotite are present (as they are here), then potassium was added.

 Comparing this map to the Cu/Mo maps below suggest that copper follows mainly biotite and molybdenum follows potash feldspar.